BestTimesToVisit.com Logo

 Personal Vehicle (Rental Car)

 This is by far the most common and recommended way to explore Death Valley.
-Having your own car gives you the freedom to stop at viewpoints, explore unpaved roads (if your rental agreement allows and you have a suitable vehicle), and set your own pace.
-It's essential for reaching the park's dispersed attractions.
+Having your own vehicle gives you the freedom to stop at viewpoints, explore unpaved roads (if your rental agreement allows and you have a suitable vehicle), and set your own pace.
+It's essential for accessing the park's vast and spread-out attractions.

-Cost:Rental car prices vary widely by location and season, typically ranging from $50-$150+ per day.
-Factor in gas, which can be significantly more expensive within the park.
+Cost:Rental car prices vary widely, from $50-$150+ per day depending on the vehicle type and rental company.
+Factor in gas, which can be significantly more expensive inside the park.

-Tip:Book your rental car well in advance, especially if flying into Las Vegas (LAS) or Los Angeles (LAX).
+Tip:Book your rental car well in advance, especially during peak season.
 Ensure your rental agreement permits driving on unpaved roads if you plan to explore areas like Titus Canyon.
-Always fill up your gas tank *before* entering the park, as stations are few and far between and often very expensive.
-Download offline maps (Google Maps, Maps.me) as cell service is virtually nonexistent.
-A common mistake is underestimating the distances and heat; carry ample water and snacks.
+Download offline maps (Google Maps, Maps.me) as cell service is virtually non-existent.
+A high-clearance vehicle or 4WD is recommended for some unpaved roads.
+Common mistake: Underestimating the distances between attractions and the need for a full tank of gas.
+Fill up in Pahrump or Beatty before entering the park.

 Guided Bus Tours

-Cost:Day tours typically range from $100-$200 per person, often including lunch and park entrance fees.
-Multi-day tours will be considerably more.
+Cost:Day tours typically range from $100-$200 per person, often including park entrance fees and lunch.
+Multi-day tours will be more expensive.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.